jmac006/Rshell/README.md

-Assignment 3: RSHELL
+Assignment 4: RSHELL
 ====================
 Assignment created by Justin Mac, and Satkaran Tamber

 Overview
 ------------
 This project is a simple command shell similar to the linux terminal.
-It is capable of reading single line input commands, including semi-colons, || , and &&.
-This is the second assignment, assigned by Brian Crites at University of California, Riverside.
+It is capable of reading single line and multiple line input commands, including semi-colons, || , and &&.
+This command shell is also capable of reading parenthesis.
+This is the fourth assignment, assigned by Brian Crites at University of California, Riverside.

 Installation
 --------------
-1. To install, clone this project at: https://github.com/jmac006/rshell-2.git.
+1. To install, clone this project at: https://github.com/jmac006/rshell.git.
 2. After cloning, change the directory into rshell (cd rshell).
-3. git checkout hw3 (tag is hw3)
+3. git checkout hw4 (tag is hw4)
 4. Make
 5. ./bin/rshell